 -Zero, Mega Man X

 Eric’s time at UMD provided him with ways to develop his piano skills which lead to several performance opportunities in his future.
 For 12 years, he accompanied UMD’s vocal jazz ensembles for auditions, retreats, and concerts.
 Additionally, he accompanied the high school faction of the Lake Superior Youth Chorus and travelled with them on their 2012 tour through Ireland.
 He spent two years playing with the Troppo Big Band in Chippewa Falls, WI.
 While teaching in Duluth, he also performed with the St. Scholastica Jazz Band, and he gigged with the Zenith City Sharps, a local jazz quartet, for one year before pursuing his graduate studies.
-He now has a side project playing with The Squalls, a variety group made up of current and former students from UNC.
+His most recent side project was playing with The Squalls, a variety group made up of current and former students from UNC.

 Arranging has been a long-term passion that took hold in high school when he and his friends desperately wanted to perform Rockapella’s “Where in the World is Carmen Sandiego” but didn’t have any sheet music in order to learn it, forcing him to create it on his own.
 Since then, he has arranged music for other vocal ensembles, show choirs, and he has provided music for UMD’s annual Cabaret show for 10 years.
 He currently has over 45 published arrangements available on sheetmusicplus.com consisting mostly of contemporary pop a cappella tunes in various voicings.
 Recently, he has been creating charts specifically for vocal jazz ensembles and building his chops in Logic Pro X to make demo tracks of his work.